ThomasCross/SpaceCadets/Week 3/README.md

 `incr X Y;` 2 variable

 ## While Loop
-    //Y is used as a variable, 1 is where an integer can be used. while Y not 1 do;
+    //Y is used as a variable, X can be a variable or integer. while Y not X do;
       ...
     end;

-**Do not use this to intalise a variable**

 This can be used to loop thougth code.